 A BRT system can be fitted into the ROW and hence can be a system that is highly cost efficient.
-However, the Junctions below the flyover will continue to provide delays and reduce the efficiency of the system.
+However, the Junctions will continue to have delays and thereby reducing the efficiency of the system.

 The Monorail and Metro lite systems are not manufactured in India and this situation make them expensive.
 The construction quality of the guide beams for Monorail need to be kept at a very high standard else the ride becomes unpleasant and maintenance costs of the vehicles increase with increased wear and tear.